westonnelson/docs-1/packages/website/docs/how-it-works/on-chain-execution.md

 }
 ```

-## Invocations - Executing a Delegation
+## Invocations (Executing a Delegation)

-The primary function/method exposed by the Delegatable framework is the `invoke` method.
+The primary method exposed by the Delegatable framework is the `invoke` method.

 ```solidity
 function invoke(SignedInvocation[] calldata signedInvocations) external returns (bool success);